IfatDav/Election_Bloc_Prediction_Project/README.md

 3. Generate one future prediction per locality and evaluate the next election as a truly unseen test set.
 4. Add a previous-election baseline for comparison.
 5. Add temporal and political-event features, and evaluate leave-one-election-out validation.
-6. Move reusable functions from notebooks into `src/`.
-7. Add the final slide deck to `presentation/`.